annejohnson/cljs-raphael/README.md

 # Cljs-raphael

-This is a demo of how to use Javascript charting libraries to build charts with Clojurescript.
-Uses the [Raphael.js charting library](http://g.raphaeljs.com/).
+This is a demo of how to use [Raphael.js](http://g.raphaeljs.com/) to build charts with Clojurescript.